What We Stand For

 Sanctity of Life

 Human life is sacred, from conception to natural death.
 We oppose abortion, euthanasia, the death penalty and any attacks on innocent human life.
+Join the ASP and build a Culture of Life in America.

 Social Justice

 We call for societal structures that uphold the equal value and dignity of each person, regardless of any personal characteristics.
+The American Solidarity Party believes that maintaining public peace and order is a fundamental responsibility entrusted to all levels of government.

 Community-Oriented Society